 How long does it take for HIV to be detectable in a test?

 Detectability depends on the type of test.
-Antibody tests can detect HIV approximately 3-12 weeks after infection, while PCR tests can do so after 1-2 weeks.
+Antibody tests can detect HIV about 3-12 weeks after infection, PCR tests as early as 1-2 weeks.

 Is an HIV test anonymous and discreet?